To listen to the blog post “Hair Closures 101 Absolutely Everything You Need To Know” over reading it just click the play button below.

-These type of hair closures is actually my least favorite of the closures because it does not give you versatility.
-You can’t part it or anything and it looks really fake.
-The only time that I use this closures is when I make a wig with a bang.
+Some people will try to use it outside of that, but it is really hard to pull off something realistic with this closure.
 A duby closure typically comes with packs of hair with the closure and it is normally the cheapest type of hair closure out there.
 You can view my tutorial below to see more on how to apply the duby hair closure to get the best results.
-Click here to check out my other blog on how I used the duby closure.
-You can click here to get a duby closure.
+Click here to buy a duby closure.

 Pros: The pros is that it is really easy to do and blend.
-Using a U-part makes your weave look realistic, if done right.
+Using a U-part makes your weave look realistic if done right.